-The town of Lüdinghausen consists of the core town, the district of Seppenrade and 14 farming communities.
-The 25,000 inhabitants enjoy THE GOOD LIFE in a pretty old town and on excursions into the green surroundings.
+The town of Lüdinghausen consists of the town centre, the district of Seppenrade and 14 rural districts.
+The 25,000 inhabitants enjoy THE GOOD LIFE in a pretty old town centre and on excursions into the green surroundings.

-Lüdinghausen is about 35 minutes by car southwest of Münster in the Coesfeld district between Dülmen and Nordkirchen.
-The ExpressBus X90 takes you to Münster's city centre in just under 40 minutes.
-Münster/Osnabrück Airport (FMO) and the district town of Coesfeld can be reached in 40 minutes.
-In the south, the city borders on the Ruhr region; Dortmund, for example, is only 50 minutes away.
+Lüdinghausen is around 35 minutes by car south-west of Münster in the district of Coesfeld between Dülmen and Nordkirchen.
+The ExpressBus X90 takes you to Münster city centre in just under 40 minutes.
+You can reach Münster/Osnabrück Airport (FMO) and the district town of Coesfeld in 40 minutes.
+To the south, the city borders the Ruhr region, and Dortmund is just 50 minutes away.
 Düsseldorf is just under an hour and a half away.
-By train you can travel from Lüdinghausen directly to Dortmund, Gronau and Enschede.
+You can take the train from Lüdinghausen directly to Dortmund, Gronau and Enschede.

 Tip: The Münsterland is a cycling region!
-4,500 kilometres of cycle paths offer you almost unlimited possibilities in the city and in the countryside: you can commute to work comfortably by bike and go on great tours with friends and family.
+4,500 kilometres of cycle paths offer you almost unlimited possibilities in the city and countryside: you can easily commute to work by bike and take great tours with friends and family.

-Most of the approximately 25,000 inhabitants live in the core town, while Seppenrade is home to about 6900 people.
-The heart of Lüdinghausen is the charming old town with numerous small and larger shops and plenty of restaurants.
-To the northwest, a spacious park adjoins the town centre, where you can stroll between two historic moated castles.
+Most of the approximately 25,000 inhabitants live in the town centre, while Seppenrade is home to around 6,900 people.
+The heart of Lüdinghausen is the charming old town centre with numerous small and large shops and many restaurants.
+To the north-west, an extensive park adjoins the town centre, where you can take a stroll between two historic moated castles.

-The small district of Seppenrade lies to the west on the other side of the Dortmund-Ems Canal, about five minutes by car from the centre of Lüdinghausen.
+The small district of Seppenrade is located to the west on the other side of the Dortmund-Ems Canal, around five minutes by car from the centre of Lüdinghausen.

-Even though rental and purchase prices overall are following the general real estate trend, there are still numerous niches to be discovered in Münsterland for building, buying or renting.
-In the rural area of Münsterland, the average rental price per square metre is between five and seven euros, the average purchase price for flats and houses per square metre is 2100 euros.
+Even though rental and purchase prices are following the general property trend overall, there are still numerous niches to be discovered in Münsterland when it comes to building, buying or renting.
+Here you can find the average purchase and rental prices for a house or flat in rural Münsterland.

-You can find out whether urban housing plots are currently for sale on the city's website.
-There you can also sign up for a list of interested parties.
+You can find out whether any urban residential properties are currently for sale on the city's website.
+You can also sign up to a list of interested parties there.

 The old town of Lüdinghausen is a great place for shopping and strolling: In addition to a bookshop, a gift shop and various other specialist shops, you will also find individual boutiques and concept stores with a special selection.
 A number of cafés, ice cream parlours and restaurants invite you to take a break.
 There are also restaurants and some specialist shops in Seppenrade.
 You can get everything for your tour by bike or e-bike in various bike shops.